Sir Robert Alexander Baillie of Polkemmet, 4th Bt.1

 Nicholas Charles Cavendish, 6th Baron Chesham was born on 7 November 1941.1 He was the son of John Charles Compton Cavendish, 5th Baron Chesham and Mary Edmunds Marshall.2 He married, firstly, Susan Donne Beauchamp, daughter of Dr. Frederick Guy Beauchamp and Hon.
 Susan Silence North, on 4 November 1965.1 He and Susan Donne Beauchamp were divorced in 1969.3 He married, secondly, Suzanne Adrienne Byrne, daughter of Alan Gray Byrne, in 1973.1 He died on 27 August 2009 at age 67.4

-He was educated at Eton College, Windsor, Berkshire, England.1 He was registered as a Associate, Society of Accountants (A.C.A.).1 He succeeded to the title of 6th Baron Chesham, of Chesham, co.
-Buckingham [U.K., 1858] on 23 December 1989.1 He held the office of Deputy Chief Government Whip of the House of Lords between 1995 and 1997.1 He held the office of Deputy Speaker of the House of Lords between 1998 and 1999.1 He lived in 2003 at The Old Post House, Church Street, Ropley, Hampshire, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was registered as a Associate, Society of Accountants (A.C.A.)1 He succeeded as the 6th Baron Chesham, of Chesham, co.
+Buckingham [U.K., 1858] on 23 December 1989.1 He held the office of Deputy Chief Government Whip of the House of Lords between 1995 and 1997.1 He held the office of Deputy Speaker of the House of Lords between 1998 and 1999.1 He lived in 2003 at The Old Post House, Church Street, Ropley, Hampshire, EnglandG.1

 Children of Nicholas Charles Cavendish, 6th Baron Chesham and Suzanne Adrienne Byrne